python-trio/trio/docs/source/tutorial.rst

 Each task runs until it hits the call to :func:`trio.sleep`, and then suddenly we're back in :func:`trio.run` deciding what to run next.
 How does this happen?
-It involves some cooperation between :func:`trio.run` and :func:`trio.sleep`: :func:`trio.sleep` has access to some special magic that lets it pause its entire callstack, so it sends a note to :func:`trio.run` requesting to be woken again after 1 second, and then suspends the task.
-And when the task is suspended, Python gives control back to :func:`trio.run`, which decides what to do next.
-(If this sounds similar to the way that generators can suspend execution by doing a ``yield``, then that's not a coincidence: inside the Python interpreter, generators and async functions share a lot of their implementations.)
+It requires cooperation between :func:`trio.run` and :func:`trio.sleep`: :func:`trio.sleep` has access to some special magic that lets it pause its entire callstack, so it sends a note to :func:`trio.run` requesting to be woken again after 1 second, and then suspends the task.
+And once the task is suspended, Python gives control back to :func:`trio.run`, which decides what to do next.
+(If this sounds similar to the way that generators can suspend execution by doing a ``yield``, then that's not a coincidence: inside the Python interpreter, there's a lot of overlap between the implementation of generators and async functions.)

 .. note::